Best Savings Accounts for Kids in 2024

 Low Minimum Balance Requirement

-On the assumption that a child’s savings account balance is likely to start small, MoneyRates looked for accounts with reasonably low minimum balance requirements for starting and maintaining an account.
+Based on the assumption that a child’s savings account balance is likely to start small, MoneyRates looked for accounts with reasonably low minimum balance requirements for opening and maintaining an account.

 Fortunately, several accounts had little or no minimum balance requirements, so it’s not hard to find a savings account you can open with a modest amount of money.